 Keetsa has designed a great eco-friendly mattress that comes with multiple firmness options.
-The mattress for heavy people is supportive and comfortable while also working to relieve pressure.
+This mattress for heavy people is supportive and comfortable while also working to relieve pressure points.

 The Zoma Hybrid mattress is a great affordable, middle-ground option.
 It's not overly firm, but it's not too soft that you feel stuck or like you might fall off the edge if you sleep too close.

 Ghostbed is a family-owned business created when the owner was recovering from multiple spinal surgeries and needed a comfortable mattress to ease his pain.
 He couldn't find anything on the market that helped, so he created his own mattress brand.